vpn9labs/whitepaper/README.md

 4. Confirm DNS resolvers disable ECS; verify with integrated DNS test.
 5. Validate blind‑mint public key in portal versus service verifier key in directory.
 6. Run integration tests that enforce kill‑switch behavior by forcibly terminating the tunnel interface and observing blocked egress.
+7. For **Anonymous accounts:** verify that only KDF‑hardened hashes of token phrases and recovery codes exist in the database and that recovery rotates secrets.
+8. For **Email accounts:** verify per‑record encryption and key‑management policies; confirm no data sharing pathways exist.

 ---